Git974/PeopleFinder-API-Laravel/README.md

 ## How to create schema in Database

 - Open Your Terminal
-- Go to your project directory
+- Navigate to your project directory
 - run the command ```php artisan migrate```
 - Now you are ready to go!